-Figure 3 illustrates the vertical structure of the temperature and velocity fields along the cross-shore section off the northwestern coast of Mallorca Island, as represented by the WMOP model.
-While velocities are illustrated on 6 November at 12:00 UTC, corresponding to the maximum wind intensity in this area (Figure 1), the temperature is displayed 18 hours later to illustrate the time with the maximum signature in SST.
-The temperature section (Figure 3a) shows a typical pattern of upwelling with an upward tilting of the isotherms towards the coast, which is associated with an upward transport of colder deep waters along the topographic slope.
-The surface temperature decreases by 6°C across the upwelling front, varying from 20.6°C 20km offshore, where the mixed layer depth is around 50m, to 14.6°C at the coast.
-The cross-shore velocity section (Figure 3b) shows an offshore displacement of surface waters in the upper 50m, consistent with the Ekman theory in the presence of alongshore winds.
-Cross-shore velocities (Figure 3c) reach 0.3 m/s.
-The alongshore velocity along this cross-shelf section is characterized by the intense southwestward coastal jet with surface velocities exceeding 1m/s.
-Upward vertical velocities (Figure 3d) are enhanced along the topographic slope, with values between 40 and 60m/day in the upper 100m and in the first 12km from the coast.
-Overall, these cross-shelf sections illustrate a relatively thin (cross-shore extension around 20km) but intense upwelling with a significant coastal jet.
+Figure 3 illustrates the vertical structure of the temperature and velocity fields along the cross-shore section off the northwestern coast of the island of Mallorca, as represented by the WMOP model.
+While velocities are illustrated on 6 November at 12:00 UTC, corresponding to the maximum wind intensity in this area (Fig. 1), the temperature is displayed 18 h later to illustrate the time with the maximum signature in SST.
+The temperature section (Fig. 3a) shows a typical pattern of upwelling with an upward tilting of the isotherms towards the coast, which is associated with an upward transport of colder deep waters along the topographic slope.
+The surface temperature decreases by 6 °C across the upwelling front, varying from 20.6 °C 20 km offshore, where the mixed layer depth is around 50 m, to 14.6 °C at the coast.
+The crossshore velocity section (Fig. 3b) shows an offshore displacement of surface waters in the upper 50 m, consistent with the Ekman theory in the presence of alongshore winds.
+Crossshore velocities (Fig. 3c) reach $0.3 \text{ m s}^{-1}$ .
+The alongshore velocity along this cross-shelf section is characterized by the intense south-westward coastal jet with surface velocities exceeding 1 m s-1.
+Upward vertical velocities (Fig. 3d) are enhanced along the topographic slope, with values between 40 and $60 \text{ m d}^{-1}$ in the upper 100 m and in the first 12 km from the coast.
+Overall, these cross-shelf sections illustrate a relatively thin (cross-shore extension around 20 km) but intense upwelling with a significant coastal jet.